derrickmehaffy/strapi-hook-hubspot/README.md

 ## Hook config

 To activate and configure the hook, you need to create or update the file `./config/hook.js` in your strapi app.
+For more information please see the [Strapi hooks documentation](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/configurations.html#hooks).
+For information about environmental configs and alternative config locations, see the [Strapi environment documentation](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/configurations.html#environment).

 ```js
 module.exports = {